-Americans fall into the trap of bad credit on a daily basis, and entrepreneurs are affected by this.
+Americans fall into the trap of bad credit on a daily basis, and this has an effect on entrepreneurs.
 Whereas bad credit for consumers can impact their ability to finance potentially optional personal consumption, low credit scores for entrepreneurs can create significant liquidity crunches and threaten ongoing operations.
 If you find yourself in this scenario, don’t panic.

 There are a significant amount of options for you to consider depending on your needs.
 Small Business Administration loans, accounts receivable factoring, microfinancing, bootstrapping, and grants all represent potential avenues to meet your financing needs.
 Aside from that, this will help alleviate any looming liquidity crisis.
-These options represent costs, benefits, and tradeoffs, however, so make sure to do your homework on each one and choose the best strategic fit for your small business needs.
+These options represent costs, benefits, and tradeoffs.
+However, ensure to do your homework on each one and choose the best strategic fit for your small business needs.